 Below is information on:

 - French major requirements

 - Language placement

 - Contact information

 French Major Requirements

-- At least one course in literature prior to the 19th century
+At least one course in literature and/or culture prior to the 20th century

-- At least one course in Francophone literature
+At least one course in Francophone literature and/or culture

 Majors are expected to consult with the French undergraduate advisor before registering for courses.